 - Title: A bill to provide for the expansion of the James Campbell National Wildlife Refuge Honolulu County Hawaii

 - Date Passed: 25 May 2006

 - Passed: Yes

-A subset of this dataset was manually assigned a topic by domain experts, but the rest is unlabeled which makes it a great fit for AutoML Natural Language.
+The bills from this dataset were all manually assigned a topic by domain experts.
+The resolutions in the dataset are unlabeled which makes it a great fit for AutoML Natural Language — we can use the labeled bills to train the model and see how it performs on unlabeled resolutions.
 We’ll use the title of the bill as the input to our model, and the label will be the topic.
 The original dataset includes a higher level topic (

 Major field in the dataset) and a more specific (